 Natural disasters, severe weather and climate

-If you are travelling after a cyclone or natural disaster, you should contact your travel agent or tour operator to check whether tourist services at your planned destination have been affected.
+Following a cyclone or natural disaster, contact your travel agent or tour operator to check whether tourist services at your planned destination have been affected.

 Cyclone season in the Cook Islands is between November and April when flooding, landslides and disruptions to services may occur.
 However, tropical storms and cyclones may occur at other times.
 The direction and strength of tropical cyclones can change with little warning.